hazelcast/hazelcast/docs/design/jet/025-jet-job-partition-pruning.md

 partitions and for all relations.
 Then, we extract required partitions set to run to `JobConfig` baked by `__sql.requiredPartitions` argument.
 This indicates that `ExecutionPlanBuilder` will try to choose only the required members.

+##### Mixed approach

+In addition to SQL-oriented approach, described above, we can attach the DAG analysis in `ExecutionPlanBuilder` during required members calculation to quickly determine required members to run the job.
+We are interested on it for two cases:

+- support `allToOne` edge : all edges are directed to one member and partitioned by single key.
+  These partitions and members (if multiple) are also a subjects to be included into the DAG result.
+  Main motivation here is that most of the queries highly likely will have `allToOne` to forward scanned data to the coordinator, and we want to calculate it in proper place in less error-prone way.

+- general `partitioned` edge support to unlock support of operations like aggregations.
+DAG analysis result will include boolean flag, which determines if we need preserve all partitions in the cluster.

+Based on described above, the result of DAG analysis may influence on partitions assignment: if DAG has `distributed-partitioned` edge, non-used partitions will be assigned to all required members to run the job.
+It is a trade-off between potential performance gains and functionality support coverage, but the next chapter describes how we optimize scan process: scan processors partition pruning.
+It closes this performance gap for `partitioned` edge case.

 ### Scan partition pruning